-Ever wondered where most of our energy comes from?
-A significant source is fossil fuels, accounting for about 80% of our energy consumption.
+Have you ever wondered where most of our energy comes from?
+Fossil fuels are a significant source, accounting for about 80% of our energy consumption.

 This article will take you on a journey, breaking down what these fuels are, where they come from, and why we rely so heavily on them.